patelpurvip/BellyButton-Microbe-Dashboard/README.md

 5. a Plotly gauge graphic to display the "wash frequency", i.e. the number of times per day that sample donors washed their navel

+## Deployment
+The final [Dashboard](https://patelpurvip.github.io/JS-Plotly-challenge/) has been deployed via Github Pages.

 ### About the Data
 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)